Skip to content

 Using it as a library

-You can also import compileSource() and the SDK directly from your own TypeScript code — this is how axint.ai powers its in-browser playground.
+You can also import compileSource() and the SDK directly from your own TypeScript code — this is how axint.ai powers its server-backed playground.

 import { compileSource } from "@axint/compiler";